 - Look for notes about measles and vaccines.

 - If you have an internationally adopted child, review their medical records very carefully, find out when if/when your child had measles, and if/when they had their vaccine.
 Make sure your pediatrician has a copy of these records.

 - If your child is exhibiting symptoms that have been labeled ADHD or hyperactivity and has been given medication, question the diagnosis.

-- The only way to diagnose SSPE is to do an EEG, MRI and a lumbar puncture.
+- The only way to diagnose SSPE is to do an EEG, MRI, and a lumbar puncture.
 The spinal fluid is the key to the mystery.
-Don’t be shy to get a second opinion of your gut tells you something is wrong.
+Don’t be shy to get a second opinion if your gut tells you something is wrong.
 As a parent, you know.

 - There is no link between the measles vaccine and Autism.
 That report was totally false.
 The British doctor responsible for that report lost his medical license.

 The bottom line, your child must have a measles vaccine.
 Having a timely vaccine is the only way to avoid SSPE.
 Adoption is a wonderful thing.
 Watching a child die from a preventable disease is terrible.
 Emmy hopes that no child gets SSPE.

 Considering adoption?
 Let us help you on your journey to creating your forever family.
 Visit Adoption.org or call 1-800-ADOPT-98.